franciscoengenheiro/concurrent-problem-sets/README.md

 |                    *Promise states*                     |

 - **Pending** - the promise is pending and has not yet produced a result.
-- **Resolved** - the computation has finished successfully with the given value.
+- **Resolved** - the computation has completed successfully with the given value.
-- **Rejected** - the computation has failed due to an exception.
+- **Rejected** - the computation has completed with a failure due to an exception.
 - **Cancelled** - promise was cancelled before it could be completed.

 Once the promise is resolved, rejected or cancelled, it cannot be altered.